objectiveFIELD®

 Thank you for your interest in the objectiveFIELD Analyzer (OFA).
 The acquisition of this exciting new technology is complete and we are hard at work preparing to commercialize the device. objectiveFIELD is FDA 510(k) cleared and CE MARK activities have been initiated.
 We will be updating the website as information becomes available.

-he interest in objectiveFIELD is extraordinarily high.
-We are happy to add you to the OFA email list so that you are among the first to know about important updates and product availability.
+The interest in objectiveFIELD is extraordinarily high.
+We are happy to add you to the email list so that you are among the first to know about important updates and product availability.
 Please scroll to the bottom of this page and complete the form or call +1 (949) 576-2200.

-Responses are measured objectively using a patented “Clustered Volley”, multi-focal pupil objective perimetry method.
-ObjectiveField stimuli cover more than 99% of the 30-2 retinal area, while SAP Goldman III stimuli only sample approximately 0.5% of the 30-2 area with the assumption that the remaining 99.5% of the non-sampled central area is well represented by the small stimuli.
+Responses are measured objectively using a patented “Clustered Volley”, multifocal pupillographic objective perimetry method (mfPOP).
+OFA stimuli covers more than 99% of the 30-2 retinal area, while SAP Goldman III stimuli only samples approximately 0.5% of the 30-2 area with the assumption that the remaining 99.5% of the non-sampled central area is well represented by the small stimuli.

 No. There are no disposable parts.
 Similar to many diagnostic devices, the forehead rest can be sanitized in between patients using alcohol wipes.